-When a homeowner misses 3-6 months of mortgage payments, the lending institution will issue a warning, notifying the homeowner to pay or lose their home.
-This period is known as “pre-foreclosure.”
+So “what is a pre-foreclosure” you say?
+When a homeowner misses 3-6 months of payments, the mortgage lender will issue a warning, notifying the homeowner to pay up or lose their home.
+This is what is known as “pre-foreclosure.”

-If a homeowner fails to make the necessary payments, the bank will foreclose on the home, assuming ownership, and evict the homeowner.
-Thankfully, during this stage of the foreclosure process, a mortgage holder has the opportunity to take advantage of several options to prevent losing their home.
+If a homeowner doesn’t make the required payments, the bank will then foreclose on the home, assume ownership, and evict the homeowner.
+Thankfully, during this stage of the foreclosure process, the borrower has the opportunity to take advantage of s few options in order to prevent losing their home.

 Pre-foreclosure Options for Borrowers

-If you’re behind on mortgage payments, you’re likely to receive a “notice of default” from your mortgage lender.
+If you are behind on mortgage payments, it’s possible that you’ll likely receive a “notice of default” (NOD) from your lender.

-This document will state that you have not made mortgage payments for the last 90-180 days.
-It’s important not to panic.
+The NOD will state that you have not made any mortgage payments over the last 90-180 days.
+This is not the time to panic, however.

-- You may be able to quickly sell your home to a real estate investor that’s reputable in San Antonio like us at Lone Star Real Estate Solutions LLC, using the cash acquired to pay the months of back-payments owed (or we *may* be able to work out something with the lender that relieves all or part of your back payments.
-We can buy your San Antonio Texas area home quickly, often in just a week or two, will pay in cash, and takes the stress out of trying to find a buyer.
+- You might even be able to sell your home fast to a real estate investor that’s reputable in San Antonio like us at Lone Star Real Estate Solutions, using the cash acquired from the sale to pay the back-payments owed (or we *might* be able to work out something with your lender that relieves all or part the back payments owed).
+We can buy your San Antonio Texas area home fast, often in just a week or two, will pay in cash, and take the stress out of having to try to find a buyer.

-- You can contact the bank and ask them to permit a short sale.
-In a short sale, you’ll sell your home for less than it’s worth, and the bank will take the loss as a tax write-off.
-In some short sales you may still be required to pay the difference to the bank if the house doesn’t sell for what is owed on the loan.
+- You can call the bank and ask them to consider a short sale.
+In a short sale, you will sell your home for less than it’s worth, and the bank will take a loss they can use as a tax write-off.
+In some short sales the lender may still require you to pay the difference if the house doesn’t sell for what is still owed on the loan.

-- You may be able to declare bankruptcy, which can buy you time to pay your debt.
-Bankruptcy will remain on your credit report for years, and can cause significant damage.
+- You may be able to declare bankruptcy as a last resort, which can help you buy time to pay off your debt.
+However, bankruptcy will stay on your credit report for years, and can cause significant damage.

-Lenders are very much aware of the widespread financial troubles across the country and they’re willing to work with borrowers a lot of the time.
+Lenders are very much aware of the widespread financial troubles across the country and many are willing to work with borrowers most of the time.

-A foreclosure can often negatively affect your credit score by 200-400 points and can prevent you from obtaining a loan of any sort for 5-7 years, so be very dutiful if you’ve received a Notice of Default from your lender.
+A foreclosure will often negatively affect your credit score by 200-400 points and could possibly prevent you from getting a loan of any kind for up to 5-7 years, so be very dutiful if you have received a Notice of Default from your mortgage company.

 Ways We Can Help If You’re In Pre-Foreclosure

-- We can buy your San Antonio area house – We buy houses in San Antonio and would love to make you an all-cash offer on your house too.
+- We can buy your San Antonio area house – We buy houses San Antonio and would love to make you a fair all-cash offer on your house, too.
 Just fill out the form here to get started >>

-- You can ask us questions and we can provide you FREE guidance and resources so you can make a well educated decision.
-This costs you nothing, there’s absolutely no pressure, no obligation… just free guidance without a catch.
+- You can just ask us questions and we will provide you with FREE information and resources to help you make a well educated decision.
+There is no cost to you and absolutely no pressure or obligation… just free guidance without no strings attached.